Installing Bearer

 Binary

-Download the archive file for your operating system/architecture from here.
+Download the archive file for your operating system/architecture from the release page.